 Jesus' own poor programme

 After Judas ate the piece of bread, Satan entered him.
 So Jesus told him, “What you’re doing, do quickly.”
 None of those reclining at the table knew why he said this to him.
 Since Judas kept the money-bag, some thought that Jesus was telling him, “Buy what we need for the festival,” or that he should give something to the poor.
 After receiving the piece of bread, he immediately left.
 And it was night (John 13:27-30 CSB).
-I am not aware of anything more than this incidental mention.
-However, it seems clear that all present would not think it strange for their treasurer (Judas) to be giving money to the poor on their behalf.
+It seems clear that all present would not think it strange for their treasurer (Judas) to be giving money to the poor on their behalf.
 It must have been familiar enough.
+Earlier on Judas had objected to waste in this telling indication of a focus on the poor: But Judas Iscariot, the disciple who would soon betray him, said, “That perfume was worth a year’s wages.[a]
+It should have been sold and the money given to the poor.”
+Not that he cared for the poor—he was a thief, and since he was in charge of the disciples’ money, he often stole some for himself (John 12:4-6 NLT).
+A sad "character reference", not unlike that due the criminals of our day.

 Jesus on life that lasts.